bcgov/indy-sdk/doc/wallet/enterprise-wallet-design.md

 * The TOB wallet will use Django REST Framework "TokenAuthentication" (http://www.django-rest-framework.org/api-guide/authentication/) to secure communications between the client (indy sdk proxy) and wallet server
     * Note that additional security measures are recommended, such as:
     * Use of tls (https) between client and server
-    * Do not allow access to wallet REST API's from external IP's
+    * Blocking access to wallet REST API's from external IP's
 * The TOB secure credentials will be stored in the "root wallet", which will be maintained in a separate database schema from the "virtual wallets" (claims, claim requests, claim definitions, etc.)

 This provides a wallet solution for TOB that meets current requirements, and provides flexibility for future needs: